Normal Health Ranges in Cats at a Glance

-How to check your cat’s pulse/heartbeat:
+How to check a cat’s pulse/heartbeat

-- To check the pulse, feel for the femoral artery which is located close to the surface on the inside of the thigh at the groin.
+- To check the pulse, feel for the femoral artery, which is located close to the surface on the inside of the thigh at the groin.

-- I found it difficult to find the femoral artery to check the pulse, another method which I found much easier was to feel the heartbeat.
+- I found it challenging to find the femoral artery to check the pulse, another method which I found much easier was to feel the heartbeat.
 To do this press against the rib cage over the heart.
 With the cat standing, feel the pulse just behind the elbow.

-How to check your cat’s respiration:
+How to check your cat’s respiration

-One respiration is an inhalation and exhalation.
+One respiration is inhalation and exhalation.

 - Count how many times the chest rises and falls in a 15 second period.
 Remember, one rise and fall = one respiration.